.

 THE GRADUATES

-The Graduates were an Australian doo-wop vocal harmony group formed in the late 1950s.
-The members included Sydney University students Peter Paige and Bill Venables, Nancy Eichhorn (a soloist), and Scots-born Pat McCluskey, who left accountancy studies to pursue entertainment.
-They backed artists recording for EMI, Festival, and Leedon labels, such as Roy Melton, Candy Williams, Col Joye, and others, while also releasing their own music.
-They had a minor hit with "Little Donkey" in 1959 and appeared on TV shows like Six O'Clock Rock with Johnny O'Keefe.
-That same year, Tony Brady joined briefly for a tour with the Fabian Show.
-Before recording their debut album 'The Glory Of Love,' Bill Venables left the group.
-Nancy Eichhorn passed away in 2023.
+The Graduates were an Australian doo-wop vocal harmony group that came together in the late 1950s.
+The lineup featured Sydney University students Peter Paige and Bill Venables, Nancy Eichhorn, and Scottish-born Pat McCluskey, who left his accountancy studies to chase a career in entertainment.
+They performed backing vocals for artists recording with EMI, Festival, and Leedon labels, including Roy Melton, Candy Williams, and Col Joye, while also releasing their own tracks.
+In 1959, they scored a minor hit with ''Little Donkey'' and made TV appearances on shows like Six O’Clock Rock with Johnny O’Keefe.
+That same year, Tony Brady joined for a short stint on a tour with the Fabian Show.
+Before their debut album, 'The Glory of Love', was recorded, Bill Venables departed.
+Nancy Eichhorn died in 2023.

 Members